Alana M. Leffler

 Q: Do you have a pet?
 What kind of pet?
 What is its name?

 A: I have a lab mix named Cracker.
-I found him on the street and ended up adopting him.
-He still has some issues, but I'm so proud of the progress he's made over the years!
+I found him on the street (literally) and ended up adopting him.
+I'm so proud of the progress he's made over the years!
 Until recently, we also had a pit bull.
 He was a great dog!

 Q: What is your favorite movie and why?